 What oil are you using?
 Why don’t you use beeswax instead?

 – Plain ol’ furniture oil, to be brutally honest.
 (This one, primarily, but also this one.)
 I tried beeswax once but couldn’t get it working.
-Have found out more recently that I was supposed to melt the wax down and brush it on rather than trying to rub it on in solid form, so I might have another stab at it.
+Didn’t realise that I was supposed to melt the wax down and brush it on rather than trying to rub it on in solid form, so I might have another stab at it.
 On the other hand, NOT using beeswax means the wands are vegan, so there is also that to consider.

 Why don’t you use birch sap instead of glue?
 It would be more natural.

 – I didn’t even know this was an option until someone told me about it, but the problem is availability.
-Glue I can easily find in a shop, whereas birch sap would require finding a birch tree to accost (which I don’t like doing), and it would take very long to get some sap and then the actual usage.
+Glue I can easily find in any shop, whereas birch sap would require finding a birch tree to accost (which I don’t like doing), and it would take very long to get some sap and then the actual usage.

 Why can’t I just make my own wand at home for nothing?

 – Who says you can’t?
 No one’s stopping you. 🙂

 Which Hogwarts House are you?